Industrial washing / Articles

 A crate washer is a machine designed to wash and sanitise crates, boxes, or bins used in industrial environments.
 Crate washers use high-pressure jets, targeted nozzles and controlled temperatures to remove everything from food residue to grease, dust, and potential contaminants.
 Most are equipped with pre-wash, main wash and rinse zones, so that each crate comes out not just looking washed, but actually safe for reuse.

-1. Consistent hygiene, every time
+Consistent hygiene, every single cycle

 Which companies are crate washers meant for